MareikeHeller/disaster-response-pipeline/README.md

 # Disaster Response Pipeline

+Heroku free plan was discontinued.
+Web app to be migrated to another hosting platform.

-Find the web app: https://disaster-response-pipeline-mh.herokuapp.com/
+_Find the web app: https://disaster-response-pipeline-mh.herokuapp.com/_

 ## Table of Contents
 1. [Instructions](#instructions)